-- All raters, proctors, and verifiers are required to receive training on test security and administration procedures at least once; however, campus coordinators may require additional training at their discretion.
-Annual training is strongly encouraged, especially for new or updated policies and procedures.
-Training sessions should be completed by February 16, 2024.
+- All raters, proctors, and verifiers are required to receive training on test security and administration procedures, as well as training in procedures unique to specific testing programs and circumstances, before assessing students.
+Training sessions should be completed by February 14, 2025.
 If necessary, additional individuals may be trained after this date. - The applicable test administration materials should be available during the training session. - Recommended training modules for raters, proctors, and verifiers in LMS include: - Test Security for the Texas Assessment Program - Managing Secure Materials for the Texas Assessment Program